pollyweb-org/pollyweb-docs/9 😃 Talkers/50 🤔 Prompts/1 📘 Prompt specs/05 📎 with Appendix.md

     ```yaml
     Format: TEXT
-    Message: 💬 Who is in the picture?
+    Statement: 💬 Who is in the picture?
     Appendix: <appendix-uuid>
     ```